eyra/fertility-prediction-challenge/README.md

 2. Commit changes (i.e. save changes locally)
 3. Push the commit (i.e. upload changed version to your online repository)
 4. On the main page of your repository, above the file list, click commits to view a list of commits, as described [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits#about-commit-branches-and-tag-labels)
-5. Go to the commit that you want to submit and right click on view commit details and click "Copy Link Address", see example below:
+5. Go to the commit that you want to submit and right click on view commit details, then click "Copy Link Address", see example below:

 ![](https://github.com/eyra/fertility-prediction-challenge/blob/master/Copy%20link%20to%20commit.png)

 6. Sign in on this website [link will be added]
-7. Provide the URL to your GitHub commit (full SHA that you just copied), this commit will serve as your submission to the benchmark challenge.
+7. Provide the URL to your GitHub commit (copied at step 5), this commit will serve as your submission to the benchmark challenge.

 ## License
 This project is licensed under the terms of the [MIT license](https://github.com/eyra/fertility-prediction-challenge/blob/master/LICENSE).